COVID-19 Safety Plan

 For Your Appointment:

 • Please bring a mask to wear during your appointment.
 This mask needs to cover your mouth and nose.
-If you do not have one, we will provide you with a clean cloth mask for the duration of your visit (disposable masks are also available for purchase for $1).
+If you do not have one, disposable masks are also available for purchase for $1 at reception.

 - WorkSafeBC states that employers may choose to implement mask policies for workers and/or members of the public that exceed the requirements of Public Health.